 As a municipal administrator, Alex’s work has largely focused on identifying acute and systemic mechanisms for local tax savings, creating more comprehensive and publicly transparent budgeting processes, demanding strict compliance for ethics and data privacy and security, and implementing evidence-based and technology supported programs that meet specific community needs.

-As part of this new foray into helping municipalities implement long-term financial planning process that will help them better meet their community’s goals, Alex built on on his award winning transparency projects as Mayor in South Orange by creating processes that were exceedingly transparent.
-He experimented with new ways through data, text, graphic, and video content to communicate complex financial information in more simply formats for elected officials and communities.
-He implemented public budget presentations and discussions – all aimed to help support more informed local decision making.
-View an example from Leonia here, and examples from Lambertville here and here.
+For example, as part of this new foray into helping municipalities implement long-term financial planning process that will help them better meet their community’s goals, Alex built on on his award winning transparency projects as Mayor in South Orange by creating processes that were exceedingly transparent.
+He experimented with new ways through data, text, graphic, and video content to communicate complex financial information in more simple and accessible formats for elected officials and communities.
+He implemented public budget presentations and discussions – all aimed to help support more informed local decision making by providing financial information in both short-form and long-form.
+View an example of newly created public presentation materials from Leonia here, and examples from Lambertville here and here.

-In both communities, Alex quickly brought the organizations to better digital records compliance, implementing enterprise-level data archiving, backup, redundancy and security solutions that would help ensure proper preservation of records, and which helps the Municipal Clerk ensure a more strict compliance with the New Jersey Open Public Records Act.
-Alex implemented and advocated for internal policies to ensure strict compliance among local elected officials with the Open Public Meetings Act, even when it at times produced pushback from the officials themselves.
-He also provided the public with a unique privacy disclaimer on all electronic communication with officials (South Orange’s was the first in the state).
+For example, in both communities, Alex quickly brought the organizations to better digital records compliance, implementing enterprise-level data archiving, backup, redundancy and security solutions that would help ensure proper preservation of records, and which helps the Municipal Clerk ensure a more strict compliance with the New Jersey Open Public Records Act.
+Alex implemented and advocated for internal policies to ensure strict compliance among local elected officials with the Open Public Meetings Act and Open Public Records Act, even when it at times produced pushback from the officials themselves.
+He also provided the public with a unique privacy disclaimer on all electronic communication with officials, that unlike many email disclaimers that attempt to designate an email thread with a government employee or official as private (which can only be done if a conversation meets very narrow and specific criteria under NJ state law), when in fact most members of the public don’t realize their email/electronic communication with all public employees and officials are actually public documents by default.
+(South Orange’s email disclaimer was the first in the state).
 Additionally, Alex hired a Qualified Purchasing Agent (QPA) in both communities to assist in implementing more strict budget control and anti-pay-to-play policies that ensured better compliance with state purchasing laws and created more transparent contract award processes in the future.

 As a mayor, Alex lead his municipality through four years of financial stabilization, new technology adoption, smart redevelopment (including affordable housing and sustainable elements), improvements to public safety and emergency management services, and a significant change in how the public and community were engaged with through numerous transparency and communications programs.
-You can read more about progress made in South Orange here.
+A lot of exceptional work by South Orange’s team was accomplished, and you can read many more details about progress made in South Orange here.

 Alex is an avid outdoorsman, and enjoys taking road trips on his motorcycle, listening to or (learning how to) making music, reading or discussing philosophy, visiting and learning about new places, and fishing and camping around New Jersey and the northeast.
 You can find his photography on Instagram or read more about Alex here.
 Alex currently lives in Delaware Township, in Hunterdon County.
 Previously within New Jersey, he has lived in Essex, Hudson, Monmouth, and Mercer Counties, as well in Brooklyn, upstate New York, and briefly, East Africa.